Haggis: Scottish theory

+The earlier (1390) book The Forme of Cury by Richard II's master cooks includes a dish of grated meat in a pig's caul, without using such a name.

 The Scottish poem "Flyting of Dunbar and Kennedy", which is dated before 1520 (the generally accepted date prior to the death of William Dunbar, one of the composers), refers to "haggeis".